Date published: February 18, 2026

 No, parents or caregivers of children 13 or younger or caregivers of people with disabilities of any age do not need to meet the new work requirements.

 No, the work requirements passed in H.R.
-1 do not apply to people with the Medicaid Buy-In Program for Working Adults and Children with Disabilities.
+1 do not apply to people with the Health First Colorado Buy-In Program for Working Adults with Disabilities.

 Buy-In members must continue to complete the program’s other requirements for income and employment, which have not changed.